-Social media is big business these days.
-Successful employers use online platforms for a variety of uses, like viral marketing campaigns, direct ads, recruitment efforts, screening potential candidates for employment, and communicating with existing employees.
+Social media is big business.
+Successful employers use online platforms for a variety of purposes, like viral marketing campaigns, direct ads, recruitment efforts, screening potential candidates for employment, and communicating with existing employees.
 However, this increased connectivity comes with increased risk.
 As technology continues to evolve, the laws around it do, too.

-If it’s impossible or impractical to use an outside service, a company’s human resources department should perform any social media screening and should not share any protected information with the individuals directly involved in the hiring process.
-Creating a list of social media sites that will be searched for each prospective employee, using the list to uniformly screen all prospective employees, and keeping thorough documentation of search results for each candidate can help reduce your risk of potential issues.
+If your company uses social media to screen candidates, the human resources department should perform this work and avoid sharing any protected information with the individuals directly involved in the hiring process.
+To reduce the risk of legal issues, create a list of social media sites that will be searched for each prospective employee, use the list to uniformly screen all prospective employees, and keep thorough documentation of search results for each candidate.

-Many states, including New Jersey, have passed laws prohibiting employers from requesting employees’ or potential employees’ passwords and/or username information or otherwise demanding access to the “private” portions of personal social media accounts.
+Many states, including New Jersey, have passed laws prohibiting employers from requesting employees’ or potential employees’ passwords and/or username information or otherwise demanding access to the private portions of personal social media accounts.
 Case law and guidance from multiple jurisdictions also caution against sending “friend” or connection requests to potential employees before hiring and also against connecting with their friends or connections.
-Avoiding this can help reduce the chances of claims that the employer was attempting to gain access to otherwise private information.
+Avoiding this can help reduce the chances of claims that you were attempting to gain access to otherwise private information.

 New Jersey is an “employment at will” state, which means that employees may quit their jobs at any time, with or without notice, and private employers are free to terminate their workers for any non-prohibited reason without notice, warning, cause, or severance.
-Because of this, it’s not against the law for a private employer to terminate an existing employee or refuse to hire a new employee for what they find on publicly available social media platforms so long as that information doesn’t relate to a legally protected characteristic (such as race or age).
-For example, an employer who learns you love heavy metal music and cats could decide you’re not a good fit for their dog-loving, reggae-listening company.
+Because of this, it’s not against the law for a private employer to terminate an existing employee or refuse to hire a new employee for what they find on publicly available social media platforms so long as that information doesn’t relate to a legally protected characteristic.
+For example, you may decide that a candidate who loves heavy metal music and is not a good fit for your dog-loving, reggae-listening company.

 Questions About Employment Discrimination?

-Whether you’re an employer, employee, or a job seeker, it’s important that you know your rights when it comes to social media.
-Because these laws are constantly changing, if you have any questions or concerns, you should consult with a qualified employment attorney.
-The lawyers at the Mark Law Firm have experience with anti-discrimination cases and can help you.
-Contact us today.
+Whether you’re an employer, employee, or a job seeker, it’s important to know your rights when it comes to social media.
+If you have any questions or concerns, consult with a qualified employment attorney.
+To learn more about New Jersey employment law, browse our blog.